Unlock-MCP/remote-mcp-server/README.md

 - Read-only database access by default
 - Input validation and SQL injection prevention
 - OAuth 2.1 authentication framework support (extensible)

+- **Query Safegaurds**: The server currently allows any `SELECT` query.
+For high-security production systems, consider implementing a more robust query parser, using an Object-Relational Mapper (ORM) like SQLAlchemy to construct queries programmatically, or exposing only specific, parameterized functions instead of raw SQL execution.

 ## Related Resources